frankko/Artboard-Tools/README.md

 frog
 ```

 It doesn't sort the layers by name first.
 It doesn't move any artboard's position on the canvas.
 It just moves the top-most artboard to the bottom of the list, the bottom-most to the top, and so on.
-(Useful if you use a third-party service that sorts artboards the opposite way that you do.)
+(Useful if you use a third-party service that sorts artboards the opposite way than you prefer.)

 * * * * *